davidm-15/KMR-object-manipulation-with-LLMs/readme.md

 # This repository is implementaion of diploma thesis Object Manipulation with Large language Models in Real Robots

-## Connecting to karolina
+## Setting up the server site
+As server I used karolina supercomputer but anythig else with suficient computing power is sufficient.

 I use port fowarding for interference between the robot and LLMa

-Foward to carolina
+Foward to karolina
 ```bash
 ssh -i SSH_KEY -L 5000:localhost:5000 USERNAME@karolina.it4i.cz
 ```